angela139/canvas-notion/README.md

 #### Adapted from Dylan Shade's [code](https://github.com/dpshade22/CanvasNotionAPI)
-# This program currently requires a few step from the user
+# This program currently requires a few steps from the user

 ## Canvas